idachev/git-apollo-miraisor/README.md

 Embrace the wisdom of Apollo and unlock the potential of your software development process with GitApolloMiraisor.

+English how to read: TODO

+Bulgarian how to read: https://www.youtube.com/watch?v=cRkkI6ZZe4U

 ## Quick Start

 Fill missing info and execute to start: